GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/statements.rst

 .. index::
     single: control flow statements

-daScript implements the most common control flow statements: ``if, while, for``
+Daslang implements the most common control flow statements: ``if, while, for``

 ^^^^^^^^^^^^^^
 true and false